ISAIAH, CHAPTER TWELVE

 Saints, it is time to move forward with God to the accomplishment of the mystery of God.
 The mystery of God is that He is building an eternal Tabernacle.
 Jesus Christ is the chief Cornerstone of this Tabernacle.
 You and I are living stones in the Tabernacle.

-It is the invisible God's plan to make Himself visible not only in the Lord Jesus Christ but also in you and me.
+It is the plan of the invisible God to make Himself visible not only in the Lord Jesus Christ, but also in you and me.
 This does not mean we are taking the place of Christ or pretending to be equal to Him as to His Divine Nature or authority.
 But it does mean we are the flesh being made the Word.

 Notice the new covenant: